Malaysia's GDP shrinks 4.5per cent in Q3, recovery seen as pandemic's impact fades

 BNM said its monetary policy stance would continue to be determined by new data and information, and that it was "mindful of a premature withdrawal of policy support."

-Nor Shamsiah emphasised that Malaysia was not facing any stagflation and that price pressures will remain moderate in 2022.
-Headline inflation had slowed to 2.2per cent in the third quarter, from 4.1per cent in the second.
+Nor Shamsiah stressed that Malaysia was not facing any stagflation and that price pressures will remain moderate in 2022.

-"(We) will continue to closely monitor signs of a more entrenched recovery in an environment of price instability," Nor Shamsiah said.
+Headline inflation is expected to average between 2per cent-3per cent this year, with core inflation remaining subdued amid spare capacity in the economy and slack in the labour market.

+The central bank is not expected to hike its overnight policy rate until the third quarter of next year at the earliest, according to economists polled by Reuters.

 (US$1 = 4.1515 ringgit)